 Top

-The administrator has mailed pre-filled petition forms to victims that have been identified.
+The administrator mailed pre-filled petition forms to victims that have been identified.
 These forms will show your known eligible loss based on records in the possession of the USPIS.
-If you get a pre-filled petition form and agree with the amount shown, sign and date the form and mail it back in the return envelope provided.
+If you received a pre-filled petition form and agreed with the amount shown, you must have signed and dated the form and mailed it back in the return envelope provided.
+The deadline to file a pre-filled petition form was June 1, 2021.

-Victims who do not receive a pre-filled petition form by June 1, 2021 can complete a petition form online at moneygramremission.com.
-When submitting an online petition, a MoneyGram money transfer control number (MTCN) is a mandatory field.
-A MTCN is an eight digit number assigned to each MGI money transfer.
+Victims who do not receive a pre-filled petition form by June 1, 2021 needed to complete a petition form online at moneygramremission.com.
+When submitting an online petition, a MoneyGram money transfer control number (MTCN) was a mandatory field.
+A MTCN is an eight-digit number assigned to each MGI money transfer.
 The MTCN is listed on MGI receipts and completed MGI send forms.
-In addition, victims can also submit a petition via the mail and will be able to download a petition form to complete and forward.
-Victims will be able to attach MoneyGram receipts, MoneyGram send forms and MoneyGram historical reports to their submission.
+In addition, victims could also have submitted a petition via the mail and could have downloaded a petition form to complete and forward.
+Victims were able to attach MoneyGram receipts, MoneyGram send forms and MoneyGram historical reports to their submission.
+The deadline to file a petition form during the open portal was August 31, 2021.

 Please file only one petition.
 Pre-populated petitions will have a Claim ID listed.